Are Baby Boomers letting down Millennials?

 This kit is designed for you to run a stimulating discussion in a small group of up to 6 people in a couple of hours.
 You will be able to order a set of cards for free, and download the rest of the material too.
 In return for providing this kit for free, we ask that you spend about 20 minutes after the event giving us feedback on how the event went, and telling us the key points you decided here.

 You can also organise larger conversations by grouping people around tables, or in circles, of up to 6 – with each table having their own kit.
 We will help you put on events like this, and support you whilst you are organising and promoting it.
-You can ask us via our Get Involved page.

 You and your friends will gain much from joining in this discussion.
 They will learn more about the complexities of the situation and have oppotunities to listen, to question and be questioned themselves.
 Research shows that by talking about issues, participants not only increase their understanding, but also reinforce their memory of the issues.